Collagen vs Bone Broth

 Potassium is usually twice the amount of sodium.
 They balance one another out.
 Potassium can help you flush out excess sodium in your body.

 You’ll find that most collagen powders have 20 mg per serving of calcium.
 This is more than the 5 mg per serving in most bone broth.

 Conventional wisdom and internet writers alike seem to think that bone broth has lots of calcium because it is made of… bones.
 It does not.

-The amino acids profiles of bone broth and collagen are similar.
+The amino acids profiles of collagen vs. bone broth are similar.
 Instead of sharing the specifics on all amino acids, I’ll mention a few slight differences.